 7. Bulgarian Split Squat

-Whether you’re a powerlifter, recreational trainer or competitive bodybuilder you’ll find this type of unilateral squat training will pay dividends.
+According to a study published on the PubMed website, whether you’re a powerlifter, recreational trainer, or competitive bodybuilder, you’ll find this type of unilateral squat training will pay dividends .

 The Bulgarian Split Squat addresses imbalances in strength throughout the body and encourages muscle growth.
 It also enables you to achieve overload with less weight.

-You will have to be conscious of how your knees are reacting to this squat however.
+You will have to be conscious of how your knees are reacting to this squat.

-While it may seem unwise from a fitness standpoint to push the weight load with this squat there is really little to fear as long as you maintain proper posture and build gradually.
+While it may seem unwise from a fitness standpoint to push the weight load with this squat, there is little to fear as long as you maintain proper posture and build gradually.
 It also doesn’t matter if you start with the right or left leg back.

-Muscles worked: quadriceps, glutes, soleus and the adductor magnus.
-To a lesser degree this squat also works the hamstring, the gluteus medius and gluteus minimus; which come into play as stabilizers along with the feet.
+Muscles worked: quadriceps, glutes, soleus, and the adductor magnus.
+To a lesser degree, this squat also works the hamstring, the gluteus medius, and the gluteus minimus, which come into play as stabilizers along with the feet.